emmorts/SignalSharp/docs/docs/algorithms/pelt.md

 - **Efficiency**: The PELT algorithm is computationally efficient and scales linearly with the size of the data.
 - **Flexibility**: Supports various cost functions to suit different types of data and noise characteristics.
 - **Accuracy**: Provides accurate detection of multiple change points in time series data.
+- **Multidimensional Support**: Can handle multidimensional time series data, making it versatile for complex datasets.

 ### Limitations